docutils/docutils/docutils/docs/dev/runtime-settings-processing.rst

       is used.

     ``publisher.set_destination()``
-      does the same job for the destination. (the default ``publisher.destination_class`` is ``docutils.io.FileOutput``).
+      does the same job for the destination (the destination path is taken from ``publisher.settings.output_path`` and the default
+      ``publisher.destination_class`` is ``docutils.io.FileOutput``).

     .. _accessing the runtime settings: